Vintage Postcards

 A Claremont institution, the first Griswold’s opened in 1962 just down the street and offered everything from dried fruits, cheese, and jams to fresh baked goods — seven days a week.

-Officially known as Griswold’s Stone Cellar (previously on Bucknell Avenue), new dining facilities were added in 1964 and included The Garden Room, The Viking Room, and Copenhagen Square.
-The designer was Dorothy E. Cook.
+Officially known as Griswold’s Stone Cellar (previously on Bucknell Avenue), new dining facilities were added in 1964.
+These included The Garden Room, The Viking Room, and Copenhagen Square.
+Dorothy E. Cook designed them.

-Expansion continued with a hotel in 1968, followed by a new dining house and cocktail lounge three years later.
+Expansion continued with a hotel in 1968, followed three years later by a new dining house and cocktail lounge.
 The company later added locations in Redlands and Anaheim.

 Local residents Alton Sanford and his wife Betty purchased the business in the 1950s and expanded.
-Sanford briefly turned the business over to his son in the 1980s, but competition from new hotels, plus a recession had the company filing for bankruptcy in 1992.
+Sanford briefly turned the business over to his son in the 1980s, but competition from new hotels, plus a recession, proved too much.
+The company was forced to file for bankruptcy in 1992.

 GRISWOLD’S